studyindepth/learn-you-some-english/phrasal-verbs-in-use/turn.md

   * **to be discovered tobe or prove to be***
   ** The job turned out to be harder than we thought ** It turned out that she was a friend of my sister
+3. turn to - go to somebody/something for help, advice, etc.
+  ** He has nobody that she can turn to.